 December 6, 1969 - A free concert at Altamont Speedway in Livermore, California, results in a fan's stabbing death.
-The documentary "Gimme Shelter" is released in 1970 about the concert tour and the tragedy.
+In 1970, the documentary "Gimme Shelter" about the concert tour and the tragedy is released.

 June 15, 1970 - Opening day of "Ned Kelly," Jagger's first film role.

 February 25, 1985 - Releases first solo album "She's the Boss."

 January 18, 1989 - The Rolling Stones are inducted into the Rock and Roll Hall of Fame.